Becklyn/kaba-babel-preset/README.md

 ----------

 Kaba and this preset are used internally in Becklyn Studios.
 The reasons stated above might only be valid in the context of this work.

+Most of the constraints are filesize based, so that if the compilation heavily increases the code size, the transform is not desired.